Skoda Octavia Estate - MPG, running costs & CO2

 A range of efficient petrol, diesel and plug-in hybrid powertrains keep costs low

-Skoda has the benefit of being able to pick engines from the Volkswagen Group, and its petrols and diesels feature the latest efficiency-boosting technology.
+Skoda has the benefit of being able to pick engines from all across the Volkswagen Group, and its petrols and diesels feature the latest efficiency-boosting technology.
 This can include mild-hybrid hardware that uses a 48-volt starter motor and battery to harvest energy when the Octavia slows down.
 Once captured, this electric reserve can allow engine-off coasting, extended stop/start and a torque boost under acceleration to reduce fuel consumption.

 Skoda Octavia Estate MPG & CO2